 - The Yates Torrent Bridge is out at the crossing of the Coleman Glacier outflow (near f16).
 Do not attempt to cross at the old bridge location.
 Instead, ford the Smoky River farther down the valley.
 Attempt to cross early in the morning when glacial melt is the lowest or be prepared for a fast and potentially dangerous creek ford.

-- The bridges across Gendarme and Carcajou creeks are out on the Jasper North Boundary Trail.
+- The bridges across Gendarme and Carcajou Creeks are out on the Jasper North Boundary Trail.
 These two creeks are smaller than the Smoky River, but can still be treacherous.
-Cross Gendarme at the horse crossing just below the old bridge.
-Carcajou can be forded where the trail crosses the creek, unless the water level is high, then cross about 100m below the trail.
+Cross Gendarme at the horse crossing just below the old bridge (marked), and Carcajou about 100m below the trail.

 - Access to the northern terminus of the GDT in Kakwa Provincial Park is via the Walker Creek Forest Service Road.
 The Walker Creek FSR has been repaired from Highway 16 to km 33.5.
-While travelling the remaining 40 kilometres on the Walker Creek FSR, attention is required to navigate the surface as it is uneven, rutted and slippery.
+While travelling the remaining 40 kilometres on the Walker Creek FSR, attention is required to navigate the surface as it is uneven, rutted, slippery and very rough.
 The road is not recommended for anything other than a 4×4 high clearance vehicle.
-The last 10 km from Bastille Creek to Buchanan Creek is closed due to washouts and is not driveable by vehicle so be prepared to walk this distance on foot.
+The last 10km from Bastille Creek to Buchanan Creek is closed due to washouts and is not driveable by vehicle so be prepared to walk this distance on foot.

 Akamina‐Kishinena Provincial Park